JFS (school)

-JFS (formerly known as the Jews' Free School and later Jewish Free School) is a Jewish mixed comprehensive school in Kenton, North London, England, and was founded in 1732.
+JFS (formerly known as the Jews' Free School and later Jewish Free School) is a Jewish mixed comprehensive school in Kenton, North London, England, founded in 1732.
 Amongst its early supporters was the writer and philanthropist Charlotte Montefiore.
 At one time it was the largest Jewish school in the world, with more than 4,000 pupils.

-Location
+History

-The school moved from Camden Town to a new site in Kenton in 2002 to represent the demand of London's Jewish population moving further out towards the suburbs.
-The school is within the jurisdiction of the London Borough of Brent, while its postal town is Harrow.
+The school was founded in 1732, sited at Dukes Place in the City of London.
+It later moved to the East End, then to Camden Town.
+In 2002 it moved to a new site in Kenton to meet the demand of London's Jewish population moving further out towards the suburbs.
+The school is within the jurisdiction of the London Borough of Brent, and its postal town is Harrow.